It’s All About Soul

 “The doctors gave him hell!” my father told me.
 “I do not know how it happened, or what really is wrong with his leg, but I believe being told that when he was a baby a nurse accidentally dropped him on the stone tiles on the floor, and Olaf’s leg was mutilated for ever.”

 I did not share the vision with my father.
-I’d like to believe it was out of modesty, but I’ve had some moments giving me a reason to suspect modesty was not among my strongest cards in the pack.
-Thus, I guess I’d better come straight.
-My reason for keeping my mouth shut was due to something as profane as common sense.
+I’d like to believe it was out of modesty, but although I’ve had my moments where I too had reason to strongly doubt I had it, I admit it, for once, was due to common sense.

 Thus by the time I listened to my father’s account of my uncle’s troubled leg, I had learnt to control my former eagerness and when to keep my mouth shut.
 Well, sort of.

 “They tried a lot of therapies on Olaf and his leg,” my father continued unhappily.
 “Specialists were called in.
 One of these therapies were particular painful.
 They stretched out the leg and put it in some kind of wooden box to keep it straight for a longer period of time.
 It must have been terrible.
 I can still hear him moaning.
 Olaf himself did not complain.
 He moaned silently, but never complained.
 That therapeutic cure did not help a thing.
 None of the therapies helped.
-To the contrary, they only caused him pain.» There’s a sad yearning in my father’s voice. «And, as we other young boys were climbing trees and running around in the garden, Olaf had to sit there and watch, or hear, us play.”
+To the contrary, they only caused him pain.
+And as we other young boys were climbing trees and running around in the garden, Olaf had to sit there and watch us play.”

-I see a garden.
+What I see is a garden.
 It’s a sunny and warm day in the height of summer.
-Boys with neatly combed hair are running happily around in their shorts.
+I see boys with neatly combed hair running happily around in their shorts.
 Laughter and shrills.
 Catch me if you can.
-The cry is carried all the way up to the big house, through the open windows and into the room where Olaf is sitting with his leg in that therapeutic wooden box, listening to the laughter and happy shrills of his two brothers playing outside.
+The cry carries all the way up to the big house, through the open windows and into the room where Olaf is sitting with his leg in that therapeutic wooden box, listening to the laughter and happy shrills of his two brothers playing outside.
 The room is hot and the air stiff.
 But one thing is the body, frail as it is, another thing is the soul.
 It’s born free.
-In his heart Olaf is right out there with them.
+In his heart Olaf is right out there with the other boys.
 In his mind he is climbing the old trees and running across the lawn.
 The movements are rash and joyful, the garden bigger than the ocean and full of secrets.

 And there my vision ends.